 Tell all the doctors, dentists and pharmacists who are treating you that you are taking Ciprol.

-If you become pregnant while taking Ciprol, tell your doctor.
+If you become pregnant while you are taking Ciprol, tell your doctor immediately.

-If you get severe diarrhoea, tell your doctor or pharmacist immediately.
-Do this even if it occurs several weeks after you have stopped taking Ciprol.
+If you develop diarrhoea, tell your doctor or pharmacist immediately - even if it occurs several weeks after you have stopped taking Ciprol.
 Diarrhoea may mean that you have a serious condition affecting your bowel.
 You may need urgent medical care.
-Do not take any diarrhoea medicine without checking with your doctor.
+Do not take any medications for diarrhoea without checking with your doctor or pharmacist.

-Do not use Ciprol to treat any other conditions unless your doctor tells you to.
+Do not use Ciprol to treat other conditions unless your doctor tells you to.

 Ask your doctor or pharmacist to answer any questions you may have.